 JLPT Boot Camp is a podcast that provides resources and tips for people preparing for the Japanese Language Proficiency Test.

-This is a standardized test that measures the Japanese ability of non-native speakers.
+This is a standardized test that measures Japanese proficiency among non-native speakers.
 The test is offered in five levels, with Level N5 being the easiest and Level N1 being the most difficult.

 The host, Mac, is an experienced Japanese teacher who has helped many students pass the JLPT.
 On the podcast, he provides tips and strategies for each test level, practice exercises, and sample questions.
 He also covers topics such as grammar, vocabulary, and kanji.